-How Floods Damage Your Home
+How Floods Damage A Home: The Consequences

 Every home is at risk of flood damage, thus it is important to be aware of how a flood can damage your home and what steps you can take after a flood occurs.
 Here are some examples of damage your home may experience after a flood.

-Damage To Foundation and Walls
+- Damage To Foundation and Walls

 One of the most dangerous damages a flood can do to a home is foundation damage.
-When floodwater seeps into the soil or clay of the home’s foundation, it can cause foundation cracks which eventually weakens the structural integrity of your home.
+When floodwater seeps into the soil or clay of the home’s foundation, it can cause foundation cracks which eventually weaken the structural integrity of your home.
 This can also result in cracked walls, ruptured pipes, and a sagging roof.
 Furthermore, as water seeps and deteriorates the bottom of the foundation, it may fall off and can put your house at risk of collapse.

 After the flood, make sure to check if your home is still safe and livable.
-If doors and windows won’t open or the frames were distorted, your foundation may be dealing with some damage.
+If doors and windows won’t open or the frames are distorted, your foundation may be dealing with some damage.
 Ask professionals to inspect your home before you re-enter for safety purposes.

-Soft and Warp Drywall
+- Soft and Warp Drywall

 Drywall is very porous and can act like a sponge that can bring water up above flood level, affecting the other areas of your home.
-When it is wet, it weakens walls and probably even ceiling.
+When it is wet, it weakens walls and probably even ceilings.
 Consequently, exposure to too much moisture can lead to mold and mildew growth on your ceiling.
-Furthermore, it can also damage home insulation because of its fiber that naturally absorbs moisture.
+Furthermore, it can also damage home insulation because of its fiber which naturally absorbs moisture.
 If the drywall is already moldy and soft, you may need to replace it.

-Contaminated Furniture
+- Contaminated Furniture

 Another serious damage a flood can do to your home is contaminating the contents.
 Floodwater which belongs to category 3 water damage is grossly contaminated and contains chemical toxins, sewage, bacteria, and mud.
 This is because floods often cause disruption to the sewage systems and other repositories for toxic wastes and chemical spillage.

 Although porous materials in your home like rugs and carpets, upholstered furniture, mattresses, and vinyl flooring, may dry out, the contaminants that remain in those materials can pose health risks to you and your family.
 Thus, professionals suggest disposal of these porous materials especially if they have been wet for a longer time.
-Items that are made of glass, plastic, hardwood, concrete, and metal can be used again with a thorough cleaning, disinfection, and drying.
+Items that are made of glass, plastic, hardwood, concrete, and metal can be used again with thorough cleaning, disinfection, and drying.

-Damage To Flooring
+- Damage To Flooring

 In most cases, carpets and carpet padding that have been wet may need to be discarded.
 They are usually porous and when too saturated, can be difficult to handle.
 On the other hand, hardwood flooring and tile may be salvaged with thorough cleaning and disinfection.
 However, it is best to remove both types of flooring to disinfect and air out subflooring.

-Damage To Home Appliances and Electrical Systems
+- Damage To Home Appliances and Electrical Systems

 After a flood, excess moisture and standing water can contribute to mold infestation in your home, which can put your health at risk.
 Mold growth is especially dangerous for people who have breathing difficulties or allergies.